-&lt;sup>2 The positive parenting-fearlessness interaction term continued to uniquely predict callous-unemotional behaviors in a model where we removed the "shows low fear" item as an indicator of the callous-unemotional latent factor.
-The estimates from this additional analysis are presented in Table S4 and suggest that the significant effects of the fearlessness and positive parenting in the prediction of child callous-unemotional behaviors at 42 months.
-We probed this interaction at low (1 SD<M) versus high positive parenting (1 SD>M) (Aiken, West, & Reno, 1991).
-Child fearlessness predicted higher callous-unemotional behaviors at 42 months among children who experienced low (B=.31, SE=.09, $\beta$ =.43, p<.001), but not high positive parenting at 24 months (B=-.11, SE=.16, $\beta$ =-.09, p>.50) (Figure 2).
-There were no unique main or interactive effects of harsh parenting, although low parent empathy uniquely predicted higher callous-unemotional behaviors at 42 months, and parent aggressive traits predicted higher scores for all three factors (Table 2).
+Consistent with prior studies in other samples, a three-factor model showed good fit to the data and significantly better fit than one- or two-factor models in the current sample (Figure 1; see Table S3 for model comparisons).
+Callous-unemotional behaviors at 42 months uniquely predicted higher calloustheir interactive terms (Figure S2), there was no main effect of child fearlessness at 24 months on callous-unemotional behaviors at 42 months (Table 2), although observed positive parenting at 24 months predicted both attention-deficit and callous-unemotional behaviors at 42 months.2 Moreover, there was a significant interaction between fearlessness and positive parenting in the prediction of child callous-unemotional behaviors at 42 months.
+We probed this interaction at low (1 SD < M) versus high positive parenting (1 SD > M; Aiken, West, & Reno, 1991).
+Child fearlessness predicted higher callous-unemotional behaviors at 42 months among children who experienced low (B = .31, SE = .09, $\beta$ = .43, p < .001), but not high positive parenting at 24 months (B = -.11, SE = .16, $\beta = -.09$ , p > .50; Figure 2).
+There were no unique main or interactive effects of harsh parenting, although low parent empathy uniquely predicted higher callous-unemotional behaviors at 42 months, and parent aggressive traits predicted higher scores for all three factors (Table 2).4